 * Figures based on a wind energy hub comprising of 13 turbines at 6.6MW for 40 years and recognised assumptions stated here.

-You can also get in touch directly via the below form.
-Feel free to leave a question or comment, register for project updates or as a local supplier, or request a call back from one of our team.
+You can still get in touch directly via the below form.
+Feel free to register for project updates or as a local supplier, or request a call back from one of our team.

 Belltown Power is committed to providing material benefit to the communities that host them.
 To ensure this happens we will use local supply chain where they meet the project’s HSEQ requirements and where they are within 10% of the best quote tendered.